dedi-global/docs/README.md

 This repository contains documentation on how to use dedi.global - a universal DPI (digital public infrastructure) for publishing and verifying public registries using the Decentralized Directory (DeDi) protocol.

+## Repository Structure

+This documentation is organized into four main sections:

+### Documentation
+Comprehensive guides and tutorials for using DeDi.Global
+- User guides for creating and managing namespaces, registries, and records
+- Step-by-step tutorials
+- Best practices

+### Home
+Getting started information and introduction to DeDi.Global

+### Developers
+Technical documentation for developers integrating with DeDi.Global
+- API references
+- Integration guides
+- Code examples

+### Resources
+Additional resources and references
+- Glossary
+- FAQ
+- Troubleshooting guides

-## Documentation
+## Getting Started

-Visit the documentation to learn how to:
+Visit the [Documentation](Documentation/user-guides/) section to learn how to:

 * Create and manage namespaces for your organization
 * Define schemas and publish registries